cran-task-views/Omics/Omics.md

     potentially many predictor variables (including 'PELORA' and 'WILMA').

 -   *Networks*:
+    `r pkg("RGBM")` implements bootstrap based algorithm for network inference from microarray and RNA-seq data.
-    `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from single-cell data, the latter including an approach to compare these networks between different conditions.
-    Similarly, `r pkg("scTenifoldKnk")` uses co-expression networks to identify differentially regulated genes by a virtual knockout approach and `r pkg("SIMMS")` enables integration of molecular profiles with functional networks (such as PPI networks) to detect biomarkers from survival data.
+    `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from single-cell data, the latter including an approach to compare these networks between different conditions. \ `r pkg("scTenifoldKnk")` uses co-expression networks to identify differentially regulated genes by a virtual knockout approach and `r pkg("SIMMS")` enables integration of molecular profiles with functional networks (such as PPI networks) to detect biomarkers from survival data.
+    Similarly, `r pkg("regnet")` provides network-base regularized models to perform variable selection in high-dimensional biological data.

 -   *Visualization*:
-    `r pkg("seqinr")` provides visualizations for biological sequence (DNA and protein) data.
+    `r pkg("seqinr")` provides visualizations for biological sequence (DNA and protein) data. \
-    `r pkg("cRegulome")` builds a 'SQLite' database and enables the visualization of Regulome-Gene Expression Correlations in Cancer and `r pkg("tinyarray")` is dedicated to the visualization of GEO and TCGA expression data.\
+    `r pkg("RVA")` is dedicated to visualization of RNA-seq data and especially of results of differential analysis.
+Similarly, `r pkg("cRegulome")` builds a 'SQLite' database and enables the visualization of Regulome-Gene Expression Correlations in Cancer and `r pkg("tinyarray")` is dedicated to the visualization of GEO and TCGA expression data.\ `r pkg("valr")` can be used to visualize genome-scale data, `r pkg("RCircos")` includes collection of 2D circos plots for genomic visualization, and `r pkg("RIdeogram")` provides functions to display genome-wide data on ideograms.\
-    `r pkg("valr")` can be used to visualize genome-scale data.\ `r pkg("VALERIE")` enables visualization of alternative splicing event from single-cell data.\
+    `r pkg("VALERIE")` enables visualization of alternative splicing event from single-cell data.\
     `r pkg("statVisual")` implements visulizations for translational medicine